Greek-Style Crispy Deep-Fried Squid Salad (Calamari Salad)

 How to Deep-Fry Safely

-If you have not deep-fried food before, it can be quite daunting.
+If you have not deep-fried food before, it can be pretty daunting.
 However, follow our tips below so that you can deep-fry food at home safely and confidently.

-If you plan to deep-fry frequently, it is worth investing in a dedicated deep-fryer, which is safer and more convenient to use.
+If you plan to deep-fry frequently, investing in a dedicated deep-fryer is worth it, as it is safer and more convenient.

-• Use an oil with a high smoking point.
-Vegetable or groundnut/peanut oil is generally the best for deep-frying as they have a neutral taste, are economical to buy, and have a high smoke point.
+- Use an oil with a high smoking point.
+Vegetable or groundnut/peanut oil is generally the best for deep-frying as it has a neutral taste, is economical to buy, and has a high smoking point.
 You do not want to use extra-virgin olive oil, which is best for dressing food.

-• Use a large, deep, wide, sturdy pan.
-We use an old-fashioned pressure cooker saucepan, which fulfills all those requirements.
+- Use a large, deep, wide, sturdy pan.
+We use the pot of an old-fashioned pressure cooker, which fulfills all those requirements.
 A Dutch oven is another good option.

-• Keep a well-fitting lid close at hand.
-If you don’t have a lid for the pot you are using, you can use a baking sheet.
-Use this to cover the pan should it catch fire.
+- Keep a well-fitting lid close at hand.
+If you don’t have a lid for the pot you are using, you can use a baking sheet to cover the pan should it catch fire.

-• Invest in a fire extinguisher.
-If you don’t have a fire extinguisher in your kitchen, this is the perfect time to purchase one.
+- Invest in a fire extinguisher.
+If you don’t have one in your kitchen, this is the perfect time to purchase one.
 You never know when you will need it.

-• Use a thermometer.
-Oil for deep-frying should be between 180°C and 200°C/350°F and 400°F. A food thermometer will help you to keep an eye on the temperature.
+- Use a thermometer.
+Oil for deep-frying should be between 180°C and 200°C/350°F and 400°F. A food thermometer will help you monitor the temperature.

-• Never put wet food in the fryer.
+- Never put wet food in the fryer.
 Excess liquid causes the oil to splutter, which can cause injuries.
-Particularly wet foods should be patted dry with a paper towel before frying.
+Moist foods should be patted dry with a paper towel before frying.

-• Turn off the heat.
+- Turn off the heat.
 If the oil starts smoking, it has become too hot and may catch fire.
-Turn off the heat, move the pan to another ring on your stovetop/hob, and allow it to cool completely.
+Turn off the heat, move the pan to another ring on your stovetop or hob, and allow it to cool completely.

-• Turn the pan’s handle away from the front of the cooker.
-This is a good kitchen practice for any type of cooking.
-It will help you to avoid knocking the pan from the stovetop/hob.
+- Turn the pan’s handle away from the front of the cooker.
+This is good kitchen practice for cooking and will help you avoid knocking the pan from the stovetop or hob.

 What to Do When Deep-Frying Goes Wrong